zukaishi/english_reflect/Invent_and_Wander/README.md

 That definitely became a passion of mine."
 Among other things, his exhilaration about space turned him into one of those hard-core Star Trek fans who knows every episode.

+At his montessori preschool Bezos was already fanatically focused.
+"The teacher complained to my mother that I was too task focused and that she couldn't get me to switch tasks, so she would have to just pick up my chair and move me, "he recalls."And by the way, if you ask the people who work with me, that's still probably true today."

+In 1974, when he was ten, his passion for Star Trek led him to computers.
+He discovered that he could pay a space video game on the terminal in the computer room of his elementary school in Houston, where his father was working for Exxon.
+This was in the days before personal computers, and a dial-up modem connected the school's computer terminal to the mainframe of a company that had donated its excess computer time.